£16,250 donated or invested in local causes since 2006

 In 2012 The Marple Website became the main sponsor of the Marple Christmas Cracker with a donation of £1,000 to Marple Business Forum.

-There's no guarantee that this level of community support can be sustained in the future as things are getting tighter.
+There's no guarantee that this level of community support can be sustained in the future as things are getting tighter and the Marple Website's business activities are being run down.
 If your local business would like to help please look at becoming a Marple Website Sponsor and taking out a banner advert on the site.
 It's currently great to be able to say:

 Thanks to the excellent support of the Marple Website's Local Business Sponsors, community donations are usually made from the income generated by advertising banners.
 A banner advert is a great way to promote your business and support your local community web site at the same time.
 There's also a sponsors' area of the forum that advertisers can use if they wish.
 The banners are available for local Stockport based organisations and businesses only, so if you're interested in promoting your local business on the site have a look here, and get in touch.